rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### CPU check

-The graph for the CPU check displays how much of its available processing power the instance uses.
-It also displays minimum, maximum, and average CPU usage for that period.
+The graph for the CPU check displays how much of the CPU's available processing power the instance uses.
+It also displays the minimum, maximum, and average CPU usage for that period.

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbcpugraph.png %}" width="571" height="231" />